cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Added lua formula scans
 Moved the compare to first/saved from scan type to a checkbox Added a scanner that can detect and undo memory changes in the target process code sections (patch scanner under tools in memview)
-Added a toolbar for stepping while debugging
+The tutorial now has a link to online help for each step Added a toolbar for stepping while debugging
 When a memoryrecord fails to activate, you can rightclick it and see why it failed AutoAssembler will now cut down on the nop's used